-Throughout this paper we shall only work with Borel measures, that is the ones which $\sigma$-algebra associated is the Borel $\sigma$-algebra.
 Let $X_t$ denote the flow of a smooth vector field $X:M\rightarrow TM$ and $\mu$ a measure on $M$.
 We say that a flow $X_t$ preserves a measure $\mu$ if: for any subset Borel set $A \subset M$, $\mu(X_t(A))=\mu(A)$, $\forall t \in \mathbb R$.
 Nevertheless, when one consider differential inclusions and, in particular, Filippov systems, we have seen that for a given initial condition $p_0\in M$ it may exist several solutions starting at $p_0$.
 Consequently, the previous definition of flow and measure preserving fails.
 In order to overcome this difficulty, considering the analogous definition of measure preserving for flow, we say that the differential inclusions \eqref{di} preserves a measure $\mu$ if

 for any Borel subset $A\subset M$, where

 For Filippov systems we denote